m3lander/RBKCfieldwork/content/currentgeography-project.md

 To guide this investigation, three main hypotheses have been formulated:

-## Hypotheses
+## 1.2 Hypotheses

+### 1.2a economic inequality

-**1. Brompton and Hans Town has a higher level of economic prosperity than Golborne.**
+**Brompton and Hans Town has a higher level of economic prosperity than Golborne.**

+### 1.2b environmental inequality

-**2****.
-Golborne has a higher level of environmental degradation than Brompton and Hans Town. \
+**Golborne has a higher level of environmental degradation than Brompton and Hans Town. \
 **        - This is based on theories of environmental justice, which suggest deprived areas often experience poorer environmental conditions (Walker, 2018).

+### 1.2c social inequality

-**3. The level of social deprivation is higher in Golborne than in Brompton and Hans Town.**
+**The level of social deprivation is higher in Golborne than in Brompton and Hans Town.**

 - Supported by Bourdieu's theory of social capital, indicating that access to resources differs between social classes (Bourdieu, 1986).